m7kvqbe1/election-polling/README.md

 1. Please install the relevant project dependencies via Composer (composer install - composer.json included).

-2. The latest build of the SPA JavaScript and CSS is included in the ./public directory.
-You can re-build this by installing Grunt (npm install - package.json included).
+2. Build SPA JavaScript bundles and CSS by installing and running Grunt (npm install - package.json included).

 3. Ensure that the following file exists and is writable: ./log/error.log (this is not included in the repositoy due to the .gitignore).